tarzan0820/chef-postfix-ses/README.md

-# sendmail-ses cookbook
+# postfix-ses cookbook

 Integrates postfix with Amazon SES.
 This cookbooks duplicates this [doc](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/postfix.html) except rather then adding the configurations directly to the sendmail.mc file.
 It is included as a seperate file.
+This cookbook was adapted specifically so as to work with opswork

 # Requirements